Raising the Roof On The Education and Research Center

-To participate create an original drawing/painting of one endangered species on an 8 ½ by 11 piece of paper.
-Bring artwork to Endangered Species Day on May 17 at 12 pm where it will be displayed and judged by attendees.
-To participate entries must be registered.
-Prizes will be awarded for winning entry in each grade group (K-2; 3-5; 6-8 and High School).
-For more details and to register, please email: firstname.lastname@example.org
+Entrants created an original drawing/painting of one endangered species on an 8 ½ by 11 piece of paper and it was displayed and judged by attendees.
+Prizes were awarded in each grade group (K-2; 3-5; 6-8 and High School).

 Thank you Grade 6 Metamorphosis Students from Woodland Middle School in East Meadow for helping to improve the local environment.

 Sixth graders in Ms. Cohen’s class are selling Hempstead Plains native grass seeds, as part of their participation in the “Siemen’s We Can Change the World Challenge”.
 Native prairie grass seeds were harvested from the Hempstead Plains.
 The students designed and filled packets with 4 different species of seeds.
 All packets sell for $2.00.
 To purchase seedsfor your garden, email Ms. Cohen at firstname.lastname@example.org.